Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Sandy beaches of Greece - Paleokastritsa beach, Corfu Island

 No matter which is your beach style, rest assured that Corfu will be able to offer everything you need and more, including seaside resorts and family hotels, water sports centers, and much more.
-Down here, you have some of the top beaches you can check in Corfu.
+Down here, you have some top beaches you can check in Corfu.

-Agios Gordios Beach: This is another popular resort on the island, loved both by couples and families due to its fantastic soft sand and blue seas.
-The beach is organized and surrounded by incredible rock formations.
+• Agios Gordios Beach: this is another popular resort on the island, loved both by couples and families due to its fantastic soft sand and blue seas.
+The beach is organized and surrounded by incredible rock formations

 Zakynthos Island